LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: Preliminaries

-Waveguides must maintain sufficient spacing from each other and from photonic device structures to prevent unwanted crosstalk.
-As shown in Fig.~\ref{fig:EOC_type}, the minimum required spacing depends on various factors such as wavelength, polarization mode, refractive index contrast, substrate type, and waveguide cross-section.
-For high-index contrast systems (e.g., silicon-on-insulator), relatively small spacings of 1–3 $\mu m$ are typically sufficient.
+PICs often contain multiple types of waveguides, whose characteristics depend on factors such as wavelength, polarization mode, substrate type, and cross-section, as shown in Fig.~\ref{fig:EOC_type}.
+Waveguide connections must be strictly matched in type or transitioned via tapers to minimize loss.
+Different waveguide types also have different spacing requirements to prevent unwanted crosstalk.
+For high-index contrast systems (e.g., silicon-on-insulator), relatively small spacings of 1--3\,$\mu$m are typically sufficient.